 Be a mentor to other women

 As a woman at the executive level at UMB, Shannon Johnson, executive vice president and chief administrative officer, serves as mentor to other women at the bank.
 Her mentoring relationships are focused on career trajectory and paths, as well as fulfilling passions and interests.
-Having a mentor often offers female employees the opportunity to connect one-on-one with leaders like them who have had similar life and workplace experiences.
+Having a mentor often offers women employees the opportunity to connect one-on-one with leaders like them who have had similar life and workplace experiences.

 “I love that I get the opportunity to develop and positively impact others.
 I am humbled and grateful every day to teach people about our brand, help remind people about our values and allow them to be their best selves at work.” – Shannon Johnson